 Organs/Systems: Respiratory, Digestive, Nervous, Brain

 Key Actions: Aphrodisiac, Digestive, Diuretic, Anticancer, Antioxidant, Anti-inflammatory, Anti-microbial, Antispasmodic, Hypolipidemic

 Medicinal Uses: Alleviates poor appetite, colds, mouth ulcers, digestive difficulties, depression, bad breath.
 Lowers blood pressure, prevents cancer, prevents blood clotting.

 Key Actions: Aromatic herbs that Transform Phlegm.
 Strongly Dries Damp, Strengthens Spleen, Expels Wind Damp, Tonifies Qi, Clears Dampness in the Lower Burner for Damp Heat pouring Downward (as in leg Qi), Reduces Sweating, Releases to Exterior, Improves Vision, Antidote for Poisons

-Medicinal Uses: Transformation and transportation functions, including: diarrhea, stomach cramping, nausea, vomiting, bloating, constipation, thick greasy tongue coat, painful obstruction in the extremities, vaginal discharge, swollen sore joints, headache, body aches due to wind cold damp, night blindness, diminished vision with rough sensation in eyes, weakness, lethargy, apathy, poisonous bites and contusions, snake and scorpion bites, bruises, paralysis.
+Medicinal Uses: Transformation and transportation functions, including: diarrhea, stomach cramping, nausea, vomiting, bloating, constipation, thick greasy tongue coat, painful obstruction in the extremities, vaginal discharge, swollen sore joints, headache, body aches due to wind cold damp, night blindness, diminished vision with rough sensation in eyes, weakness, lethargy, apathy, contusions, snake and scorpion bites, bruises, paralysis.